delta-io/delta/.github/PULL_REQUEST_TEMPLATE.md

 #### Which Delta project/connector is this regarding?
 <!--
-Please add the component selected below to the beginning of the issue title For example: [Spark] Title of my pull request
+Please add the component selected below to the beginning of the pull request title For example: [Spark] Title of my pull request
 -->